Cal009/battle-ships/README.md

 - Wikipedia for the details of the game
 - ChatGPT helped with error code resolving, pointing out where the error resides from and a potential way to mend it.
 - I found another GitHub user by the name 'dmoisset' who had also created a Battleships game in python.
 I found this user on safari after searching an example of a battlship game.
 I liked the code that created the board and so I decided to give it my own unique spin on it whilst using the code to set it up.
+- The youtuber 'Knowledge Mavens' provided insight into different ways of creating the battleships game.
+I used part of his code to achieve the outcome I desired.
+I did then tweak it after to fit in with my code/project.